MantasSilanskas/PRDiscordBot/README.md

 USER_ID=your-discord-id
 ```

-# 📝 Commands
+# 📝 Slash Commands

-- !pr — Manually trigger a pull request check.
-Threads are created in the configured channel (CHANNEL_ID), so this command must be sent in that channel to work properly.
+- `/pr` — Manually trigger a pull request check.
+This command can be used anywhere, and pull request threads will be created in the configured channel (`CHANNEL_ID`).
-- !deletemsg <messageId> — Delete a specific message from the current thread by message ID.
-Must be run inside a thread.
+- `/deletemsg <messageId>` — Delete a specific message by its message ID from the current thread.
+This command **must be run inside a thread**.

 # 💻 Technologies